FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-clustering/index.md

 ### Load-balancer configuration

-The following YAML code represents sample Traefik configuration that can be used in the clustered UniConfig deployment (deployment with 1 Traefik node).
-There is one registered entry-point with identifier 'uniconfig' and port '8181'.
+The following YAML code represents a sample Traefik configuration that can be used in the clustered UniConfig deployment (deployment with a single Traefik node).
+There is one registered entry-point with the `uniconfig` identifier on port 8181.

 ```yaml traefik configuration
 api: